Cumberland Phoenix football: History

-The 1904 team went 3-1, a victory over Mississippi A&M (now Mississippi State University).
-The 1905 team had a 3-4 record, with victories over Georgia and Ole Miss.
+The 1904 team went 3–1, a victory over Mississippi A&M (now Mississippi State University).
+The 1905 team had a 3–4 record, with victories over Georgia and Ole Miss.

 The 1916 game against Georgia Tech is famous as the most lopsided-scoring game in the history of college football; Georgia Tech defeated Cumberland by a score of 222–0.

-In 2001, Jacksonville State University Gamecocks placekicker Ashley Martin became the first woman to play and score in an NCAA Division I American football game when she kicked an extra point in the first quarter of a game against Cumberland University.
+In 2001, Jacksonville State University Gamecocks placekicker Ashley Martin became the first woman to play and score in an NCAA Division I football game when she kicked an extra point in the first quarter of a game against Cumberland.

 For the 2008 season, CU's football earned a share of the Mid-South Conference West Division.

 In 2016, the team changed its name from Bulldogs to the Phoenix.